valtimo-platform/valtimo-documentation/valtimo-implementation/components/valtimo-list/valtimo-list.md

 ## Adding actions

-If you want clickable icons in the list, you can use the `[actions]` property.
+The `[actions]` property is used to add clickable icons in the list

-Change your html to add the property
+The property must be added with a reference to an array of actions
 ```angular2html
 <valtimo-list
     [items]="items"